-Diarrhea is a common medical condition that affects dogs of all breeds but is more common with Golden and Labrador Retrievers.
+Diarrhea is a common medical condition that affects dogs of all breeds but is more common with Labrador and Golden Retrievers.
 Fortunately, the health problem is treatable.
 It is simple but can be challenging.
 It is challenging in the sense that for diarrhea to be treated, the underlying cause has to be taken cared of first.

-To help you become better equipped in handling canine diarrhea, we dedicate this article to recognizing the disorder, its symptoms and how to prevent it from happening again.
+To help you become better equipped in handling your golden retriever with diarrhea, we dedicate this article to recognizing the issue, its symptoms and how to prevent it from happening again.

 - Pain in the abdomen